rockthejvm/rockthejvm-site/src/content/articles/cats-effect-3-introduction-to-fibers.md

 updatedDate: 2024-09-06
 ---

+## Who This Article Is For

+This article is for the comfortable Scala programmer, but with otherwise limited exposure to Cats Effect.
+If you've just browsed through the Cats Effect documentation page and at least heard about the IO monad for Scala &mdash; perhaps from the first few pieces of the "getting started" section &mdash; this article is for you.

+## Introduction

 Cats Effect 3 has just been launched, with a lot of exciting changes and simplifications.
 Some aspects have not changed, though, and for good reason.
 This article starts the exploration of one of them - fibers.

-This article is for the comfortable Scala programmer, but with otherwise limited exposure to Cats Effect.
-If you've just browsed through the Cats Effect documentation page and at least heard about the IO monad for Scala &mdash; perhaps from the first few pieces of the "getting started" section &mdash; this article is for you.

 ## Background and Setup